catskytw/QNAPFramework/README.md

 mappingResult, classname* obj);
 #endif
 ```
-This macro help you to declare an extension block of the original RESTKit success block `^(RKObjectRequestOperation *operation, RKMappingResult *mappingResult){}`.
+This macro help you to declare an extension block of the original success block `^(RKObjectRequestOperation *operation, RKMappingResult *mappingResult){}`.